lesterfx/holiday-shows/readme.md

-# Holiday Pixels
+# Holiday Shows

-Holiday pixels is built to handle pixel strips and relays for use in a holiday light show.
+Holiday shows is built to handle pixel strips and relays for use in a holiday light show.
 It also includes images, with all corresponding projects, for several animations, including [my Christmas light show](https://youtube.com/playlist?list=PL5_7cNnkl5ej_f4FlKBPtnKV2Qg7zWjKU).

 Higher level, it also handles scheduling of different animations throughout the year, and time of day for running the display.